elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-a-reflection-over-the-xaxis-transform-a-quadratic-function.md

 url: /learn/mathematics/questions/how-does-a-reflection-over-the-xaxis-transform-a-quadratic-function
 score: -1.0
 related_article1:
-    id: 168418
+    id: 168406
-    title: How does symmetry play a role in the graphical properties of reflections?
+    title: >-
+        What is the role of input-output tables in evaluating function models?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-symmetry-play-a-role-in-the-graphical-properties-of-reflections
+    url: /learn/mathematics/questions/what-is-the-role-of-inputoutput-tables-in-evaluating-function-models
 related_article2:
     id: 168402
+    title: >-
-    title: How do you mathematically represent a vertical reflection of a function?
+        How do you mathematically represent a vertical reflection of a function?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-mathematically-represent-a-vertical-reflection-of-a-function
 related_article3:
-    id: 168405
+    id: 168402
-    title: How are functions used in mathematical modeling for real-world applications?
+    title: >-
+        How do you mathematically represent a vertical reflection of a function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-functions-used-in-mathematical-modeling-for-realworld-applications
+    url: /learn/mathematics/questions/how-do-you-mathematically-represent-a-vertical-reflection-of-a-function
 related_article4:
-    id: 168418
+    id: 168400
-    title: How does symmetry play a role in the graphical properties of reflections?
+    title: >-
+        How can you identify opposite outputs in a table comparison for reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-symmetry-play-a-role-in-the-graphical-properties-of-reflections
+    url: /learn/mathematics/questions/how-can-you-identify-opposite-outputs-in-a-table-comparison-for-reflections
 related_article5:
-    id: 168398
+    id: 168408
-    title: How does a reflection over the x-axis affect the graph of a function?
+    title: >-
+        What is the difference between the outputs of an original function and its transformed version?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-a-reflection-over-the-xaxis-affect-the-graph-of-a-function
+    url: /learn/mathematics/questions/what-is-the-difference-between-the-outputs-of-an-original-function-and-its-transformed-version
 ---

 &nbsp;